 - Your relationship must be genuine and subsisting

-To satisfy the English language requirement for an Unmarried Partner Visa UK, unless your partner is a national of a majority English speaking country, your partner will either need to take an approved English language test, or show that they have an academic qualification that was taught in English and is recognised as being equivalent to a UK bachelors degree, masters degree or PhD.
+To satisfy the English language requirement for an unmarried partner visa, unless your partner is a national of a majority English speaking country, your partner will either need to take an approved English language test, or show that you have an academic qualification that was taught in English and is recognised as being equivalent to a UK bachelors degree, masters degree or PhD.